malramsay64/phd-thesis/08_Appendix/Projects.md

-These projects were both developing throughout the course of my PhD and at various points I was implementing components of these tools, however ensuring my code was correct, fast and installable was too much of an effort to justify it's continued development when there were these high quality alternatives.
+These projects were both developing throughout the course of my PhD and at various points I was implementing components of these tools, however ensuring my code was correct, fast and installable was too much of an effort to justify its continued development when there were these high quality alternatives.

 While these projects provided fast implementations of various calculations,